Ecohackerfarm/powerplant/README.md

 ## Contributing

-Join [github](https://github.com/Ecohackerfarm/powerplant) and do a PR or create an issue.
-Developers can be reached from #powerplant @ freenode.
+If you'd like to contribute a complete feature to powerplant, or are working on related projects, or want to discuss something, join #powerplant @ freenode.
 For other communication options see the [wiki](https://wiki.ecohackerfarm.org/powerplant:start).